istio/istio.io/content/en/blog/2019/v1beta1-authorization-policy/index.md

 more features but is not backward compatible and will require manual conversion from the old API (we will provide tool to help automate the conversion).

-In this article, we will introduce the new `v1beta1` authorization policy, talk about its design principle and the migration from the `v1alpha1` RBAC policy.
+In this article, we will introduce the new `v1beta1` authorization policy, talk about its design principles and the migration from `v1alpha1` RBAC policy.

 ## Design principles